 Don't plan to revise 'History' (it's way too big), choose a specific aspect that your teacher's feedback and results suggest you need to focus on eg. 'Tudors'.
-Start with the content that you haven't looked at since Year 9.
+Start with the content that you haven't looked at for ages.